rustfoundation/foundation.rust-lang.org/news/community-grantee-spotlight-sebastian-thiel.md

 > *Our intention for this series is to celebrate our hardworking grantees while shedding light on the wide breadth of work they are collectively doing to benefit the Rust ecosystem.
 We hope you enjoy getting acquainted with these amazing individuals\!*
 >
 >
-> *<u>Note:</u>&nbsp; &nbsp;The Community Grantee Spotlight series will not function as a comprehensive catalog of all our grantees, but instead will highlight a handful of individuals who expressed interest.
-Please stay tuned for a new page our team is working on that will list the grants we’ve issued to date.
+> *<u>Note:</u>&nbsp; &nbsp;The Community Grantee Spotlight series will not function as a comprehensive catalog of all our grants/amazing grantees, but instead will highlight a handful of individuals who expressed interest.
+Please stay tuned for a new page our team is working on that will include info on the grants we’ve issued to date.
 In the meantime, you can find our most recent announcement of Rust Foundation grants &nbsp;*[*<u>here</u>*](https://foundation.rust-lang.org/news/2022-06-14-community-grants-program-awards-announcement)&nbsp; *– with more to be announced soon\!&nbsp;*

 ---